Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Like I mentioned earlier, cherry wood discharges wood tannin that is reddish in color.
-The tannin bleed into white paint and ruin the finish without priming a seal coat first.
+The tannin bleeds into white paint and ruins the finish without priming a seal coat first.
 The only way to stop the red tannin from bleeding into paint is with one to two coats of solvent-based primer, such as oil primer, or shellac primer.

 Do not use latex primer on stained cherry cabinets.
 I have yet to find water-based primer that will hold back wood tannin.
 An excellent product to use on your cabinets is the oil primer Cover Stain, or the shellac primer BIN.
 Either one would be fine.

 The paint preparation for cherry is almost exactly the same as the paint prep for maple and other types of wood with a closed grain.
 Fortunately, you don't have to do any grain filling, but cleaning and sanding, or liquid de-glossing, is essential before priming.

 My process for kitchen cabinet paint prep starts with removing and labeling the doors and drawer fronts, cleaning, sanding, patching wood damage, and spraying two coats each of primer and my top coats.